mattmc3/getopt/README.md

 This fork of github.com/rsc/getopt adds control over flag ordering in help output.

 By default, flags are sorted lexicographically (like the standard library).
-To preserve insertion order instead, call `SetSortFlags(false)` on your `FlagSet`.
+To preserve insertion order instead, call `SortFlags(false)` on your `FlagSet`.

 ```go
 fs := getopt.NewFlagSet("example", flag.ExitOnError)